BelegCuthalion/AmirTabatabai.github.io-1/_projects/Mathematical_Structuralism.markdown

 importance: 1
 ---

-This is a course covering some parts of modern mathematics in a synthetic structural manner.
-It starts with category theory to address point-free topology and its higher-order version namely the topos theory to reach synthetic functorial geometry and abstract homotopy theory.
+This is a course aiming at all mathematics and computer science students, covering some parts of modern mathematics from a logical, synthetic structural point of view.
+It starts with some category theory as the language of mathematical structuralism.
+Then, it moves to point-free topology and its higher-order versions, Grothendieck toposes and higher toposes to finally reach synthetic functorial geometry and abstract homotopy theory.

 #### Recordings: